 University Governance and Organization

-Dr. Greg Postel was named Interim President of the University on January 30, 2017.
-Members of his leadership team include the Acting Executive Vice President and University Provost Dr. Dale Billingsley and other Executive Vice Presidents and Vice Presidents in areas as diverse as Institutional Advancement, Community Engagement, Athletics, Research, and Health Affairs.
+Dr. Neeli Bendapudi was named President of the University in April 2018.
+Members of her leadership team include the Executive Vice President and University Provost Lori Gonzalez and other Executive Vice Presidents and Vice Presidents in areas as diverse as Institutional Advancement, Community Engagement, Athletics, Research, and Health Affairs.

 The Redbook is the basic governance document of the University of Louisville.
 The Redbook covers: Organization and Operation of the Board of Trustees and the Board of Overseers; Organization and Operation of the University Administration; Organization and Governance of the Academic Programs; Faculty Personnel Policies; Staff Organization and Personnel Policies; Student Governance and Student Affairs Administration; and Revision of The Redbook.
 Some University-wide policies and procedures are outlined in The Redbook.
 Other policies and procedures mentioned in The Redbook are not part of The Redbook but must be consistent with The Redbook.
 Regarding policies of a particular school, contact the dean's office of that school.